-'Clueless' Is Getting A Remake
+'Clueless' Is Getting a Remake

 With an off-Broadway production staring Dove Cameron already slated to go up this fall, Variety broke word today that a remake from Paramount Pictures is in the works.
-Tapping Girls Trip writer Tracy Oliver as its producer and writer Marquita Robinson of Netflix's GLOW to tackle the script for loosely-adapted Jane Austen matchmaker classic.
+It will tap Girls Trip writer Tracy Oliver as its producer, and writer Marquita Robinson of Netflix's GLOW to tackle the script for a loosely-adapted Jane Austen matchmaker classic.

 Photo via Getty